rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

   - security
 ---

-This blog explore Cisco&reg; FirePOWER&reg; technology and next-generation firewalls (NGFW).
+This blog explores Cisco&reg; FirePOWER&reg; technology and next-generation firewalls (NGFW).
 NGFWs are composed of Adaptive Security Appliances (ASA) and a software module that takes care of the main functions like application control, intrusion protection, anti-malware protection, and URL filtering.